NCAR/projectraijin.github.io/raijin/team.md

 [GeoCAT](https://geocat.ucar.edu/) will ensure that an open development environment is established, the implementation work is well documented, and the deployments are well aligned with the project milestones as well as Scientific Python Ecosystem requirements and specifications.
-NSFNCAR will also provide scientific guidance on operator development and prioritization and will liaise with the atmosphere modeling community at NSF NCAR.
+NSF NCAR will also provide scientific guidance on operator development and prioritization and will liaise with the atmosphere modeling community at NSF NCAR.
 Pennsylvania State University will provide guidance on model grid structures and development